 Figure 1 Wave illustration of longitudinal and transverse waves

-A wave consisting of a periodic vibration traveling in the same direction as the direction that the wave travels is called a longitudinal wave.
+A wave consisting of a periodic vibration travelling in the same direction as the direction that the wave travels is called a longitudinal wave.
 From the above figure, the longitudinal wave is a wave in which particle displacement is parallel to the direction of wave propagation.

 A wave in which the particle displacement is perpendicular to the direction of wave propagation is called a transverse wave.